What else can I do with a law degree?

 Skills for your CV

 Some of the other skills you will have picked up include:

 - ability to state a case (orally as well as in writing)

 - assimilation of facts

 Job roles and career areas you could work in

-One obvious career option is to seek work as a legal executive.
 Alternative career areas that are popular with law graduates include finance, marketing and HR.

 - advice worker